Everyone welcome! UTCMP band members range in age from 10 to 80+

 Musical rhythm and notation will be taught as well as guidance in tuning, pitch and basic music theory.

 Monday 5:30pm – 6:45pm

 Duration: Varies between 1.5 hours and 2.5 hours, including a short break with time to chat and have a cuppa.

-Covid-safe: In consultation with the University of Tasmania, the programme is required to follow strict Covid-safe protocols, including temperature checks before signing in, and cleaning all equipment and seating after each rehearsal.
+Covid-safe: In consultation with the University of Tasmania, we are required to follow strict Covid-safe protocols, including temperature checks before signing in, and cleaning all equipment and seating after each rehearsal.
 Players are currently also seated 1.5m apart.
-UTCMP Leadership is monitoring the situation closely and will continue to act in accordance with the University’s guidelines and directives.
+UTCMP Leadership will continue to act in accordance with the University’s guidelines and directives.

 Our concerts provide the opportunity for members to show friends and family what they have achieved musically and to introduce classical music to younger members of the community.
 UTCMP holds approximately three concerts per year for all ensembles in the program.
 Our concerts are held in professional venues in Launceston and surrounds, and we are fortunate to have a strong musical team of professional conductors and tutors to ensure our players perform well.

 Members are expected to attend all rehearsals and concerts.
 Band members depend on each other for productive rehearsals and to perform successfully at concerts where each player’s full participation is required.